 Isabel nodded and then she turned her back on him facing the others.
 “Let’s get on with it,” she said.
 “The sun will set soon, we should hurry.”

-“You’re not going to… We should help him,” said Josh outraged.
+“You’re not going to… We should help him,” Josh said outraged.

 “He doesn’t need help.
 He can get up on his own,” she said.

 “I’m fine.
-I’ll be up in a minute,” said Eli to set them at ease.
+I’ll be up in a minute,” Eli said to set them at ease.

 “Let’s go,” she repeated and then she touched Simon in the arm to get him to back off.
 They didn’t seem convinced but finally they yielded to Isabel’s intense look and resumed what they had been doing.
 Isabel stepped back too, keeping her distance and looking away, which Eli appreciated.
 He didn’t want her to see.

 He used his palms on the ground to pull his hips backwards and his chest forward far enough so he could lean in and reach his feet to release the strap that bound them to the footplate.
 Then he picked his chair up and arranged it at the right angle.
 He then set the breaks and placed his cushion back on the seat.
-He bended his legs and tried to keep them together while placing one hand on the chair and his fist on the ground to push up from; then he tried to lift himself up onto the chair but he failed and dropped his butt back on the ground.
+He bent his legs and tried to keep them together while placing one hand on the chair and his fist on the ground to push up from; then he tried to lift himself up onto the chair but he failed and dropped his butt back on the ground.
 He looked around and found Greg staring and Simon debating whether to help.
 Eli took a deep breath.
 He could do this, it was just another transfer; he had practiced a hundred times.
 But he was nervous, even shaking a bit.
 He tried to settle down first before giving it another try.
 He repositioned his legs, using his chin to keep them from spreading and placed his hands as before.
 He pushed down from the ground and this time managed to fall over his cushion.
 He let out air relieved.

 Then he lifted his body pushing up with both hands and pulled himself backwards on the chair until he was leaning comfortably against the back.
 His legs started bouncing.
 He used his hands to get them in place but they jumped right out again.
 He wanted to be done with it, strap them back down and be set to go, get out of there.
 But they kept shaking.
 He’d have to wait the spasm out.
 Isabel was patiently waiting.
 She was looking away but Eli could tell she was somehow aware of him, paying attention from the corner of her eye, in case he did in fact need help.